 And the answer is, you can’t.

 Having a Plan B for your money and banking life means having a backup plan.
 And, that means making sure you don’t keep all your eggs (money) in one basket.
+And if you find that banks shutting down accounts, this can be a life saver.

 For example, if you already bank in the US, you might want to consider having accounts in Singapore, Hong Kong, or Panama.